-ASPET recognizes and very much appreciates the investment in research made by Congress with the \$2 billion increase in funding for NIH included in the FY2016 omnibus appropriations bills.
-However, sustained commitment from Congress in FY 2017 is essential to mitigate losses from budget sequestration initiated in FY 2013.
-From 2003-2013, NIH budget failed to keep pace with inflation in research costs leading to a nearly 25% reduction in the agency's purchasing power and 34% reduction in the primary grant mechanism that supports investigator-initiated research.
-Budget sequestration since 2013 has effectively codified the loss.
-A FY 2017 budget of \$35 billion would help restore the agency's lost purchasing power that has occurred over the past decade and enable the NIH to fund 465 more research grants.
+ASPET recognizes and very much appreciates the investment in research made by Congress with increased funding for NIH included in the FY2017 appropriations bills.
+However, sustained commitment from Congress in FY 2018 is essential to mitigate losses that still exist from the budget sequestration.
+From 2003-2013, the NIH budget failed to keep pace with inflation in research costs leading to a nearly 25% reduction in the agency's purchasing power and 34% reduction in the primary grant mechanism that supports investigator-initiated research.
+A FY 2018 budget of \$35 billion will help restore the agency's lost purchasing power and could fund approximately 2,000 new R01 grants for investigator-initiated research, a critical step in reversing the 22% loss of research capacity NIH experienced from FY 2003 to 2015 due to budget cuts, sequestration, and the failure to keep pace with rising costs and investments in infrastructure.